MarceloAraujo-Abbyy/vantage_assistant/README.md

 # Vantage Assistant

-This application uses RAG (Retrieval Augmented Generation) to
+This application uses RAG (Retrieval Augmented Generation) and LLM (ChatGPT OpenAI) to access all Vantage documentation, and let you interact with the manuals using natural language.

 Install dependencies.